GTIN Barcodes (Global Trade Identification Numbers)

-GTIN’s are Global Trade Identification Numbers, used to give packages, items and services unique identification numbers.
+GTIN’s are Global Trade Identification Numbers used to give packages, items, and unique identification numbers.
 These refer to any barcode numbers used within retail as part of the GS1 system.
 These could be GTIN-13’s, GTIN-12’s or GTIN-14’s.

-When an item is numbered with a GTIN it gets a unique item number that should never be the same as a GTIN from another supplier.
-This means that two items can never be confused with each other which makes it easier to order and generate various reports such as sales statistics.
+When an item is numbered with a GTIN, it gets a unique item number that should never be the same as a GTIN from another supplier.
+This means that two items can never be confusing, making it easier to order and generate various reports such as sales statistics.
 Each level in a package hierarchy – consumer package, outer package, and pallet – should be identified with its own unique GTIN.

 A GTIN can be 14, 13, 12 or 8 digits.

 - GTIN‑13 are the main international numbers used to identify items that are sold at the retail level.
 When encoded as a barcode, they are encoded in EAN13 format.